REESELAW BLOG

 A conversation about divorce or anything else that might fundamentally change the family should not be done on the spur of the moment (especially when in a reactive state!).
 Both Kate and Jennifer recommend preparing for the conversation with a few simple steps:

 1. Identify your goal for the conversation.
 Is it to communicate, to learn, or to win?
-(Hint, your conversation probably wont go well if it's the latter.)
+(Hint, your conversation probably won't go well if it's the last one.)

-2. Consider practicing what you want to say with an ally so that you arent speaking and reacting for the first time in the middle of a difficult conversation.
+4. Consider practicing what you want to say with an ally so that you aren't speaking and reacting for the first time in the middle of a difficult conversation.

 Listen and Breathe